 I rented the hospital pump for the first month, then got the personal pump from my insurance company (fo’ free!) – that was the best combo for me, personally.

 Twin moms need the baddest ass pumps you can buy!
-Here are our favorite hospital-grade and personal pump recommendations.
+Here are our favorite hospital-grade and at-home breast pump recommendations.